Reliable computation by large-alphabet formulas in the presence of noise: Introduction

 \section{Introduction}

 The problem of performing computation with noisy components was first studied by von Neumann in 1952 \cite{von-neumann1956probabilistic}.
 Motivated by understanding the robustness of information processing in biological systems, he proposed a toy model of Boolean computation using noisy circuits in which Boolean-valued functions were computed through composition of basic gates with bounded fan-in.
-Interestingly, von Neumann showed that this model admitted a fault-tolerant regime: for circuits with noise parameterized by strength \(\varepsilon\), there exists a threshold \(\beta\) for which noisy circuits composed of gates subject to error \(\varepsilon < \beta\) could simulate a noiseless circuit of size \(N\) to precision \(\varepsilon_{\text{L}}\) with a modest overhead of \(\operatorname{polylog}(N / \varepsilon_{\text{L}})\) in the number of gates \cite{nielsen2010quantum}.
-The key observation made by von Neumann was that by encoding data in an error correcting code and interleaving computation with error correction, the error of the Boolean circuit's output could be bounded away from \(1/2\) in a manner independent of circuit depth; such a circuit computes a function \emph{reliably}, in a way which can be made mathematically precise.
+Interestingly, von Neumann showed that this model admitted a fault-tolerant regime: for circuits with noise parameterized by strength \(\varepsilon\), there exists a threshold \(\beta\) for which noisy circuits composed of gates subject to error \(\varepsilon < \beta\) could simulate a noiseless circuit of size \(N\) with probability of error bounded by \(\varepsilon_{\text{L}}\) with a modest overhead in the number of gates.
+This overhead, a multiplicative factor of \(\Theta(\log(N / \varepsilon_{\text{L}}))\) was argued by von Neumann \cite{von-neumann1956probabilistic} and later made rigorous by Dobrushin and Ortyukov \cite{dobrushin1977lower}.
+The key observation made by von Neumann was that by encoding data in an error correcting code and interleaving computation with a constant-depth error correction circuit, the error of the Boolean circuit's output could be bounded away from \(1/2\) in a manner independent of circuit depth; such a circuit computes a function \emph{reliably}, in a way which can be made mathematically precise.
+A more modern statement of this result allows for the possibility of an error correction circuit whose depth grows with error rate leading to a more general, polylogarithmic, overhead \cite{nielsen2010quantum}.
 The positive result of \cite{von-neumann1956probabilistic} has since been elegantly tightened for formulas (i.e. circuits of fan-out one) \cite{hajek1991on-the-maximum,evans1998on-the-maximum,evans2003on-the-maximum}, as summarized in \cref{tab:positive-result-summary}.
 Despite the use of formulas, a qualitatively different setting than circuits, these positive results for formulas nonetheless follow the essence of von Neumann's original construction, whose hallmark is the interleaving of distinct computation and error correction stages.